ReScience/rescience.github.io/05-FAQ.md

    [Re**Science** material repository](https://github.com/ReScience/ReScience-material)
    (and possibly send some to us...)

+## What's the difference between replication and reproduction?

+There is no concensus yet on what exactly these two terms mean, so here is how we understand and use them.

+Replication of a computational study means running the same computation on the same input data, and then checking if the results are the same, or at least "close enough" when it comes to numerical approximations.
+Replication can be considered as software testing at the level of a complete study.

+Reproduction of a scientific study (computational or other) means repeating a published protocol, respecting its spirit and intentions but varying the technical details.
+For computational work, this would mean using different software, running a simulation from different initial conditions, etc. The idea is to change something that everyone believes shouldn't matter, and see if the scientific conclusions are affected or not.

+Replication verifies that a computation was recorded with enough detail that it can be analyzed later or by someone else.
+Reproduction explores which details matter for reaching a specific scientific conclusion.
+A reproduction attempt makes sense only if replication succeeds.
+Otherwise, if reproduction fails, you cannot trace back the differences in the results to the underlying code and data.

+In the ideal world, the replicability of computational studies would be checked automatically before publication.
+In the real world, most published studies do not even claim to be replicable, because the code or the input data are not made public.
+Re**Science** publications supply the missing pieces, and thus restore replicability.

 ## Are there any publication fees ?

 No. Re**Science** promotes open access and relies on the volunteer work of